AVEVA/AVEVA-Samples-Edge/deployment_samples/EdgeDataStore/Install/README.md

 # OSIsoft Edge Data Store Install Deployment Sample

-This sample uses bash scripts to install and configure Edge Data Store on a remote Edge device.
+This sample uses bash scripts to install and configure Edge Data Store on a remote edge device.

 ## Requirements